 Oden is inexpensive and can be found around Japan in restaurants and outdoor stands.

-Often called Japanese pizza, it is more like a large pancake filled with vegetables, seafood or meat.
-Some restaurants permit the consumer to prepare their
+Originating in the Kansai region, it is often called Japanese pizza.
+It is more like a large pancake filled with vegetables, seafood or meat.
+"Okonomi" in Japanese means "choice or preference" and many restaurants permit the consumer to prepare their

 okonomiyaki directly at the tables.

 Ramen is now considered a Japanese national food (kokuminshoku).
 While there are many types of ramen, it always consists of noodles, stock and flavorings

 A traditional style of cooking that involves preparing meats and vegetables over a grill.
 All the usual suspects are prepared in